 Give your claims representative the name of your preferred clinic, or call us at (800) 937-1181.
-That way, the clinic will be mentioned as an option if your employees are referred for treatment when calling the SFM Work Injury Hotline.
+That way, if someone from your organization reports by phone, we can mention the name of the clinic when they call.

 Learn more about why employers should get to know medical providers

 When you or a supervisor become aware of a work injury, you become responsible for reporting it.